EarthLord/Berrythe-Cranberry.Fit/README.md

 ## Repository Content

 This repository contains both the hardware and firmware for Berrythe - KiCad PCB design and TI Code Composer Studio Project.
+The respective hardware and firmware folders contain their documentation as well.

 ## Specifications of toy